Cardinals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles and Gunnar Henderson will square off against the St. Louis Cardinals and Paul Goldschmidt on Tuesday at 6:35 PM ET, in the second of a three-game series at Oriole Park at Camden Yards.
+The St. Louis Cardinals and Willson Contreras hit the field against Anthony Santander and the Baltimore Orioles on Wednesday, in the final game of a three-game series at Oriole Park at Camden Yards.

-The favored Orioles have -190 moneyline odds against the underdog Cardinals, who are listed at +155.
-The total is 10.5 runs for this contest.
+Oddsmakers list the Orioles as -175 moneyline favorites, while giving the underdog Cardinals +145 moneyline odds.
+The total is 10.5 runs for the game.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.